syncfusion-content/js-api-docs/api/js/ejDateRangePicker.md

-Used to seperate the two date strings of the value in the DateRangePicker popup.
+Used to separate the two date strings of the value in the DateRangePicker popup.